Discrimination

 Acas has provided a helpful guide on age discrimination, click here to view the guide.

-Direct discrimination occurs where you are treated less favourably because of your rage, such as where it is assumed that, because of your age, you cannot manage a team and therefore you are not offered a promotion.
+Direct discrimination occurs where you are treated less favourably because of your age e.g. where it is assumed that, because of your age, you cannot manage a team and therefore you are not offered a promotion.

 Indirect discrimination occurs where, a particular provision, criterion or practice is in place which puts you at a particular disadvantage due to your age even if it applies to everyone equally.
 To avoid claims of discrimination, selection criteria, policies and rules for job applicants should be neutral and carefully drafted.
 For example, if an employer were to advertise a position requiring at least five GCSEs at grades A to C without permitting any equivalent qualifications, this criterion would put at a particular disadvantage everyone born before 1971, as they are more likely to have taken O-Level examinations rather than GCSEs.
 This might be indirect age discrimination if the criterion could not be objectively justified.